bafulton/recipes/src/desserts-&-sweets/carrot-cake.md

 - 1 tbsp ground cinnamon
 - ¼ tsp nutmeg
 - 1 cup crushed pineapple, drained
-- 3 cups grated carrots (or more)
+- 3+ cups grated carrots
-- 1 cup loosely chopped pecans (toasted, optionally)
+- 1 cup chopped pecans, toasted

 #### Frosting
 - 4 cups powdered sugar
 - 8 ounces cream cheese, softened
 - ½ to ¾ stick unsalted butter, softened
 - 1 tsp vanilla extract
-- 1 cup chopped pecans (optional) (toasted, optionally)
+- 1 cup chopped pecans, toasted

 ## Instructions
 #### Cake
-1. oven -> 350°
-2. grease & flour a 9x13 pan (or 2 9-inch round pans)
+1. Grease and flour a 9x13 pan (or two 9-inch round pans).
-3. beat together eggs, oil, applesauce, sugars, and vanilla
+2. Beat together the eggs, oil, applesauce, sugars, and vanilla.
-4. mix in flour, baking soda, baking powder, salt, cinnamon, and nutmeg
+3. Mix in the flour, baking soda, baking powder, salt, cinnamon, and nutmeg.
-5. stir in crushed pineapple
-6. stir in carrots
-7. fold in pecans
+4. Stir in the crushed pineapple, carrots, and pecans.
-8. bake 40-50 mins, until toothpick in center comes out clean
+5. Bake at 350° for 40-50 minutes, until a toothpick inserted in the center comes out clean.
-9. cool for 10 minutes, then turn onto wire rack to cool completely
+6. Cool for 10 minutes before removing the cakes from the pans, then let the cakes cool completely.

 #### Frosting
-1. combine butter, cream cheese, powdered sugar, and vanilla
-2. beat until smooth and creamy
+1. Combine the butter, cream cheese, powdered sugar, and vanilla.
+Beat until smooth and creamy.
-3. stir in chopped pecans
+2. Stir in the pecans.
-4. frost the cooled cake
+3. Frost the cooled cake.